Skip to content

 EC2 VPN connections should have logging enabled

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_vpn_connection.

 resource "aws_vpn_connection" "this" {